Equal Justice for All in Snohomish County

 Rory Hardy, Secretary, Guardian Ad Litem/Paralegal

 Nikki Dickerson, First Financial Northwest Bank

-Vlad Gigoryev, Columbia Bank
+Vlad Gigoryev, US Bank

 Bill Jaquette, Retired Snohomish County Public Defender Association